IWILZ/Servo-Tester-Arduino/README.md

   - Watt mean value
 - there is also a third menu item: the **ON BOARD SYSTEM TEST** (see below)

-[^1]: Be careful when using 6.1V because some servos could be damaged by voltages higher than 5V (refer to the servo data sheet)

 ### Manual
 In this mode you can test the fluidity of the movement during slow movements looking also at every strange noise.
 A good servo should move in a fluid way and fairly quietly.
 ### Automatic